Scalable Drift Monitoring in Medical Imaging AI: Methods

+By leveraging MedImageInsight’s pre-trained embeddings, we remove the per-site encoder retraining that the prior VAE pipeline required.
+MedImageInsight is a foundation model purpose-built for medical-image description, with reported validation across CT, MRI, mammography, and text \cite{codella2024medimageinsight}, so the encoder transfers to a new site without modification.
+Adapting MMC+ as a whole to a new site still requires curating a reference window and recalibrating component weights; the framework is designed to support this re-instantiation rather than to be deployed unchanged.
+We compute the Wasserstein distance on these 1024-dimensional embeddings to quantify appearance drift.

 The raw classifier output (after the sigmoid activations) consists of $9$ independent values in the range $0$--$1$, one for each of the findings.
 These values carry information about both the likely class distribution of the datastream and the model's confidence in its predictions.
-This nine element vector is used directly as a multidimensional variable for calculating a single distance metric (the Wasserstein distance) for model predictions.
+This nine element vector is used directly as a multidimensional variable, with the Wasserstein distance computed on this continuous multivariate representation to quantify drift in model predictions.